Domanoc/Combat-Data-Core-Mod/docs/ModFramework/Features/AddingMechType.md

 The IsResearched, CanBeConstructed and GiveFreeItem flags will determines how this mech is used by the framework.
 - IsResearched = false, will expect that the mech will be added to a research to unlock this.
 - IsResearched = true, will enable the mech from the game start provided CanBeConstructed = true is also set.
-- CanBeConstructed = false, will not create a listing in the shop for this mech
+- CanBeConstructed = false, will not create a listing in the shop for this mech.
 - GiveFreeItem = true, will trigger a free mech when a research unlocks this.

 ---